adibnaya/world_of_game/README.md

 ## Contact
 If you have any questions or suggestions, feel free to contact me:

-Name: Your Name
+Name: Adi Bnaya
-Email: your.email@example.com
+Email: adibnaya@gmail.com
 You can also open an issue in this repository for any bug reports or feature requests.